fmglobal/firemodelingworkshop/index.markdown

 Notifications of acceptance and invitations to attend the workshop have been issued by email.

-A tentative program is available:
+The technical program is now available:

 <div class="button-container">
-  <a href="https://github.com/fmglobal/firemodelingworkshop/blob/main/archive/programs/2026-tentative.pdf" target="_blank" class="button">2026 Program (Tentative)</a>
+  <a href="https://github.com/fmglobal/firemodelingworkshop/blob/main/archive/programs/2026.pdf" target="_blank" class="button">2026 Program</a>
 </div>

-If you have any queries, please use the "Queries" form, below.
+If you have any queries, please use this form:

 <div class="button-container">
   <a href="https://forms.office.com/r/rbUj3sZTbw" target="_blank" class="button">Queries</a>